forge-and-hive/forge-mono-repo/docs/llm.md

 # LLM Guide: ForgeHive Task Management (v0)

-This guide explains how to create, run, publish, and remove tasks in the ForgeHive ecosystem for Large Language Models (LLMs) working with this codebase.
+This guide explains how to create, run, publish, and remove tasks in applications using ForgeHive.
+It's designed for Large Language Models (LLMs) working on projects that have ForgeHive integrated as a task management system.

 **Note**: This documentation is specifically for the CLI-based task management system.
 Task names and structure are based on the `@forgehive/task` package.

 **Package Versions:**
-- `@forgehive/forge-cli`: v0.3.7
+- `@forgehive/forge-cli`: v0.3.8
 - `@forgehive/task`: v0.2.5

 ## Overview